WordPress Home Fix

 - Log in to your WordPress Dashboard (For example, http://yourdomain.com/wp-admin/.
 Make sure to replace 'yourdomain.com' with your actual domain name).

-- Select Settings from the left menu, then click General Settings.
+- Hover over Settings from the left menu, then select General Settings.

 - Under General Settings, enter the correct domain in the WordPress address (URL) and Site Address (URL) fields.